 In 2011, our Board of Directors approved a continuation of the current stock repurchase program, authorizing repurchases for a total of \$150 million with no time limitation.
 This repurchase authority included, and was not in addition to, any unspent amounts remaining under the prior authorization.
-There were no repurchases of our Class A common stock under this program during the quarter ending March 31, 2020.
-We had approximately \$17.8 million of repurchase authority remaining under this program at March 31, 2020.
+There were no repurchases of our Class A common stock under this program during the nine months ending September 30, 2020.
+We had approximately \$17.8 million of repurchase authority remaining under this program at September 30, 2020.

-During the quarter ending March 31, 2020, we purchased 6,954 shares of our outstanding Class A nonvoting common stock outside of our publicly announced share repurchase program at a total cost of \$1.0 million.
-Of this amount, we purchased 1,787 shares for \$0.3 million, or \$165.82 per share, for stock-based awards in conjunction with our equity compensation plan, for which the shares were delivered to plan participants in January 2020.
-We purchased 1,623 shares for \$0.2 million, or \$153.11 per share, to fund the rabbi trust for the outside director deferred stock compensation plan.
-The shares were transferred to the rabbi trust in March 2020.
-The remaining 3,544 shares were purchased at a total cost of \$0.5 million, or \$147.86 per share, to fund the rabbi trust for the incentive compensation deferral plan.
-The shares were transferred to the rabbi trust in March 2020.
+During the quarter ending September 30, 2020, we purchased 1,745 shares of our outstanding Class A nonvoting common stock outside of our publicly announced share repurchase program at a total cost of \$0.4 million.
+We purchased 176 shares for \$37 thousand, or \$212.71 per share, in August 2020 to fund the rabbi trust for the incentive compensation deferral plan.
+The remaining 1,569 shares were purchased in August 2020 at a total cost of \$0.3 million, or \$212.71 per share, to fund the rabbi trust for the outside director deferred stock compensation plan.
+The shares for both plans were transferred to the rabbi trust in August 2020.